What you’ll learn:

 The biological barriers we talked about are different for everyone, but here’s a closer look at some of the common ones:

-• Metabolism: This is the process that turns food into energy.
+- Metabolism: This is the process that turns food into energy.
 Some people have slower metabolisms, which make it harder to burn off the fuel (or calories) they eat.
 This can lead to weight gain and a harder time taking it off.
 Metabolism also naturally slows with age and can change during menopause.

-• Hormones: These are chemical messengers that tell your body to do something.
+- Hormones: These are chemical messengers that tell your body to do something.
 You’ve probably heard of a few of them, such as insulin and leptin.
 Certain hormones cause you to feel hungry, so you eat.
 Other hormones signal that you are full, so you stop eating.
 If these signals are not functioning optimally, knowing when to eat and stop can be hard.

-• Insulin resistance: Insulin allows your cells to let sugar in for energy.
+- Insulin resistance: Insulin allows your cells to let sugar in for energy.
 If you have insulin resistance, sugar can’t get into the cells easily.
 This can lead to more energy being stored as fat, making it harder to lose weight.
 Also, because sugar is not able to get into your cells, your cells think that the body is starving and thus send signals to your brain to make you feel hungry.

-• Genetics: These are the blueprints of your body passed down by your parents.
+- Genetics: These are the blueprints of your body passed down by your parents.
 Some people are built in a way that makes them gain weight more easily.
 It’s something you’re born with that you can’t control.

 Even if you eat healthy and exercise, these internal factors can make it tougher to lose weight.
 That’s why having a personalized weight loss plan is so important, and why weight loss medications could play a vital role in your plan.

-Types of weight loss medications, common side effects, effectiveness, and pricing
+Different types of weight loss medications, common side effects, effectiveness, and pricing

 Weight loss medications of the past few decades were often less effective or had dangerous side effects and the potential to be habit-forming.
 The newer medications, called GLP-1 receptor agonists, have been found to be relatively safe and highly effective.
 Now, if you’re considering medication to help with weight loss, there are several types to think about.
 Each will help you overcome a specific biological barrier, or several, that can prevent you from losing weight.

-Some medications work by controlling hunger hormones to reduce appetite, while others increase energy expenditure or limit fat absorption.
+Different types of medications work by controlling hunger hormones to reduce appetite, while others increase energy expenditure or limit fat absorption.
 GLP-1 receptor agonists, in particular, have emerged as promising new contenders in the weight loss market due to their efficacy and relative safety.
 You’ve probably heard of Ozempic which belongs to this family, but it isn’t the only option.

 It’s important to note that only some weight loss medications are FDA-approved for weight loss; others can be prescribed off-label, as noted below.
 Your doctor can help you determine which option is best for you, but here’s how they stack up next to each other.